• Skip to main content

 Can I make these rolls smaller?

 Yes!
 These are big, generous dinner rolls.
+You could even slice them to make sandwich buns.
 But if you prefer smaller ones, simply divide the dough into more portions, then adjust the time down.

 Which kind of oats are best for these bread machine rolls?